 - Online interaction with a dedicated App

 - Oh, and fun.
 Yes, fun.

 These requirements are not simple and can be difficult to achieve.
 However, wine2wine Verona ticked off every one of these points.

 So my question to you is “how often do you get a great conference”?
 I’m sure we’ve all been to conference-hell at some time.
 Death by panel and powerpoint, without any practical takeaways.
 Bored senseless by the questionable expertise of droning grey men.
 Sometimes, in misguided attempts at creating a spectacle, there’s been dry ice and even flying pigs.
 A conference is never a Pink Floyd gig.
 Yep, been there, seen that, slept through it.
 How many of us have gone home after such events and thought, “never again”?

-At wine2wine there were 100 speakers, 70 workshops and an excellent exhibition space.
+At wine2wine there were 100 speakers, 70 workshops and excellent exhibition spaces.
 The conference was at Verona Fiere, an exhibition centre that is also home to VinItaly.
 Both the media and attendees from all over the world came in droves.

 The conference highlights for me?
 They included:

 Ian Ford on how to succeed in the Chinese market

 Rebecca Hopkins on selling wine through words

 Steve Raye on how Amazon and Whole Foods Market will radically change wine retail